whateverSpace/shapeways-frontend/README.md

 # shapeways

 ![6](https://user-images.githubusercontent.com/563233/92160870-8c46d480-ede4-11ea-8a3b-8170296ea32f.png)
-[Shapeways](https://shapeways.netlify.app/) can be described in many ways.
-A real-time music and art generator that responds to your movements.
-An audiovisual composition shaped by the user, made possible by machine learning.
-Interactive installation art for the home.
+[Shapeways](https://shapeways.netlify.app/) is a multimedia sandbox at the bleeding edge of art and technology.
+It's a real-time music and art generator that responds to your movements.
+It's a audiovisual composition shaped by the user, made possible by machine learning.
 An exploration of new forms of expression and interaction and new approaches to user interface.
-Shapeways is many things, but perhaps the best summary would be a multimedia sandbox at the bleeding edge of art and technology.
+Shapeways is interactive installation art for the home, powered by React and machine learning.

 ## Controls